evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ![flow](/images/2020-10-29-inactive-flow.png)

-* Azure Front Door will receive traffic into the `api29cc67d2.foo-bar.org` frontend
+* Azure Front Door receives traffic from the `api29cc67d2.foo-bar.org` frontend
-* AFD will use `api-inactive` Routing rule
+* AFD uses `api-inactive` Routing rule
 * AFD identifies that `api-inactive` Routing rule uses `BlueGreenRules` Rules engine
-* the conditions of `BlueGreenRules` Engine rule are met and AFD will add `Redirect-To` header with value `green` to the request
+* The conditions of `BlueGreenRules` Engine rule are met and AFD will add `Redirect-To` header with value `green` to the request
-* request is sent to the APIM backend
+* Request is sent to the APIM backend
 * APIM policy identifies that header `Redirect-To` exists with value `green` and routes the request to the `green` Azure function

 #### "Default" traffic flow